realkemon/home/pages/tut_part1.md

 ## Conclusion
 The engine processes visibility by attempting to draw **direct lines of sight** in-between (BSP) leaves.
 As soon as the engine can draw a direct line of sight from **anywhere** within its current (BSP) leaf to **anywhere** within another (BSP) leaf, the entire contents of that other (BSP) leaf are rendered.
 (BSP) leaves are separated by portals and we have learned that there are three ways the engine can be prompted to generate a portal *(default, automatic and manual)*.
-This means, we have three different options through which we can influence how visibility is being processed in our map.
-In the following section we will have a closer look on how to work with each portal type to achieve maximum results for performance.
+This means, we have three different options through which we can influence how visibility is being processed in our map. <br> In the following section we will have a closer look on how to work with each portal type to achieve maximum results for performance.
 <table>
  <tr>
   <td><img src="https://raw.githubusercontent.com/realkemon/home/master/gfx/avatar.png" width="128"> </td>